sosga/larn/README.md

 Compiling Larn from source will require GCC 7 as a minimum due to new inlined variables and [[fallthrough]] which is now used.
 I realize this may p!!s some people off but the inline variables are important as they function almost like the old #define's did.
 Since I am rewriting this so it is clean and up to date, this is the consequence.
 If we all held back from being modern we'd still be using 8080 cpu's.

 # Releases #
-I will be doing alpha builds every Wednesday for GNU/Linux (32bit) and Windows (64bit cross-compiled) as well as arm generic and aarch64.
+I will be doing alpha builds every Wednesday for various architectures.